mezorian/DateTime-/README.md

 - [ ] add more testcases to already implemented operators
 - [ ] add comparison operators =~ =~~ =~~~

+## v1.2.0
+- [ ] throw exceptions if values are used that not work in the gregorian calender
+- [ ] throw exceptions if DateTimePP objects don't use the same timezone
+- [ ] add exceptions to make all functions invalid-parameter-save
+- [ ] add word "Error" to all exceptions
+- [ ] document exceptions

-## v1.2.0 Print to console, time-zone calculations
+## v1.3.0 Print to console, time-zone calculations
 - [ ] output datetime in different formats to string
 - [ ] move DateTimeObjects into new time-zone

-## v1.3.0 arithmetics with DateTimePP objects
+## v1.4.0 arithmetics with DateTimePP objects
 - [ ] add or subtract DateTimePP objects
 - [ ] add operators + - += -=

-## v1.4.0 weekday / calenderweek calculation
+## v1.5.0 weekday / calenderweek calculation
 - [ ] get calenderweek by date
 - [ ] get weekday by date